xiaowei20152012/app-theme-helper/README.md

 The major advantage of using this on a `ViewGroup` is that ATE won't look through the view's children, thus decreasing the amount of type it takes to apply.

+---

+This only works if the tag value is just `ate_ignore`, nothing else.
+You can't use this in conjunction with other tags.

 #### Background Colors

 You can change the background of any type of view.